UK Finance Glossary

 - PAYE — Pay As You Earn

 - The system by which employers deduct income tax and NI from wages before paying employees.
-Most employed people pay all their tax this way without filing a return.
+Most employed people pay all their tax this way without needing to file a Self Assessment return.

 - PIP — Personal Independence Payment